 However, in a case of critical illness policies, they are called “Fixed Benefit” plans.
 Assume you are diagnosed with Cancer, and then irrespective of the cost involved in treatment, an insurance company will pay you the lump sum.

 Due to diagnose of critical illness, you neither may die nor hospitalized but bedridden due to this critical illness.
-In such situation, along with hospitalization, you have to bear your family obligations from your own pocket.
+In such a situation, along with hospitalization, you have to bear your family obligations from your own pocket.

 Also, in a case of health insurance, the benefits are defined like room rent cap or ICU cap.
-However, in a case of critical illness insurance, an insurance company will just pay you the lump sum.
+However, in the case of critical illness insurance, an insurance company will just pay you the lump sum.